How to grow Christmas wheat in Croatia – božićna pšenica

 This green grass growing in small saucers gives a spring-like touch to every home in the middle of winter.
 It represents the circle of life, fertility, new life, renewal of life, a blessing of the harvest, and what the new year will hold for you.

-There is a belief that the look and height of the wheat determines what the harvest will be like in the next year.
-If the wheat grows thick, tall, and green, the year will be fruitful and the harvest good.
-If the wheat grows weak and pale, the harvest will be bad.
-It is also used as a metaphor for your prosperity in the new year.
+There is a belief that the look of the wheat shows what the harvest will be like next year.
+The year will be fruitful if it grows thick, tall, and green.
+On the opposite, the harvest will be poor.

-The tradition of growing Božićna pšenica originates from Christianity and is related to the Sveta obitelj (Holy family).
-Mary and Joseph were running from Herod’s soldiers who persecuted them.
+The tradition of growing božićna pšenica originates from Christianity and is related to the Sveta obitelj (Holy family).
+Marija (Mary) and Josip (Joseph) were running from Herod’s soldiers who persecuted them.
 They came across a farmer sowing wheat.
 Mary asked the farmer to tell the soldiers that they already passed by.

 When the soldiers came, a miracle happened.
 The wheat grew very large very quickly.
 Since it usually takes several months for wheat to grow in a field, it gave the soldiers the impression that Mary and Joseph had passed by a long time ago.
 As a result, the soldiers gave up the chase after Mary and Joseph.

-According to tradition, Božićna pšenica should be started on one of these 2 days:
+According to tradition, božićna pšenica should be started on:

 - Sveta Barbara (Saint Barbara’s Day)

 Saint Barbara’s Day is celebrated on December 4.
 Sveta Barbara (Saint Barbara) represents a symbol of spring in the middle of winter.
 It is believed that she is a messenger of Christmas when light and life win.

 In the past, people commonly sowed Christmas wheat on Saint Barbara’s Day for practical reasons.
 Since there was no proper heating at the time, they sowed the wheat early so that there would be enough time for it to grow before Christmas.